dogtagpki/pki/docs/development/Debugging_Pipeline.md

 # Debugging QE Pipeline Failures

-When QE pipeline fails, the console output will display a ssh address such as:
+When QE pipeline fails, the console output for the `Setup tmate session` task will display a ssh address such as:

     ssh <REDACTED>@nyc1.tmate.io